-Students grades 6 to 12 are divided into small groups for Neighbor Groups that meet each Tuesday for 20 minutes.
+Students grades 6 to 12 are divided into small groups for Neighbor Groups which meet each Tuesday for 20 minutes.
 The goal is to create a safe and familiar space for discussing school-wide issues, personal concerns, and current events.
 The teacher or students take turns bringing in snack… an important element of the time together!

 Sometimes, Neighbor Group is just fun.
 Sometimes it’s serious.
 Often, there is prayer.
 Maria Archer, K-8 principal, provides prompts for leaders to get discussions started.
 Samples include: